 Siats (Siats meekerorum)

-Probably one of North American largest theropods is also one of the greatest mysteries of paleontology.
+Probably one of the North American largest theropods is also one of the greatest mysteries of paleontology.
 It was discovered relatively recently, in 2008, yet it is still unclear how big could the mature dinosaurs grow.
 Why?
 The answer is pretty straightforward – the discovered Siats fossils belonged to an adolescent specimen.
 Despite this, the specialists managed to learn quite a few interesting facts related to this large theropod, which inhabited the North American continent in the Late Cretaceous.

 - Kingdom: Animalia